InfraBlockchain/infrablockchain-antelope/contracts/yx.ntoken/README.md

 ```

 ### parameters of wpntransfer
-* Parameters
-   1. `from` : account name to transfer from
+1. from : account name to transfer from
-   1. `to` : account name to transfer to
+1. to : account name to transfer to
-   1. `token` : token amount and symbol with issuer account
+1. token : token amount and symbol with issuer account
+   * amount
+   * issuer
-   1. `payer` : account name which pays transaction fee
+1. payer : account name which pays transaction fee
-   1. `memo` : string less than or equal to 256 bytes
+1. memo : string less than or equal to 256 bytes

 ### inline actions and notifications of wpntransfer
 * There would be no inline action other than `payfee` inline action when the fee is set to more than 0.0000 DKRW.